System design interview guide

 Introduction

 Your design should center a state machine, leases, and idempotency.
-Weak answers draw cron on a single VM; strong answers separate when (time index + leader or shard) from who runs (workers + claim).
+Weak answers draw cron on one VM.
+Strong answers separate when (time index + leader or shard) from who runs (workers + claim).

 How to approach